 But it wasn't back to its former self just yet.

 "A good haircut will also help hair that has had a bit too much chemical processing.
 The cut will take off any split ends that may travel up the hair and wreak more havoc."
 So, I headed over to Bivona for my first cut in almost two years.
 Yikes, I know, but my hair grows slowly and haircuts make me nervous.
 Like the angel that she is, Bivona dusted my ends without removing barely any length and I left with an awesome cut and zero split ends.

 "Getting moisture back is key," Bivona explained.
 "Replace your daily conditioner with a mask—I love Shu Uemura's Ultimate Remedy Extreme Restoration Treatment ($68).
 This way, you're putting in the maximum moisture with every wash.
 I recommend leaving it in up to 20 minutes and then rinsing thoroughly."

 This is also Byrdie associate features editor, Amanda's go-to mask.
 She raves: "What makes the formula special is that it works to bind the hair cuticle and cortex, making your locks not only soft and shiny, but physically stronger as well.
 For colored hair, I consider this an absolute essential."
 This mask absolutely delivered.
-I used it in lieu of conditioner each time I showered for a month.
-It's a totally game changer in terms of hydrating, softening, and strengthening your hair.
-Plus, it smells absolutely divine.

 After finding such success with the Shu Uemura mask and in-salon treatment, I was addicted.
 I decided to try a few more beloved offerings in search of even more noticeable results.